Gering High School's Bulldog Barkers host speech meet

 The team’s underclassmen are also pulling their weight though.
 Thompson said that many of the sophomore performers have really pushed themselves in order to compete in multiple events this season.

 “We have quite a few kids that are stepping up and triple entering.
 They’re doing three events and medaling in all three.
-They’re working really hard,” said Thompson.
+They’re working really hard,” Thompson said.
 “All across the board it’s a team effort.
 Even freshmen are on the varsity squad, getting us team points, and doing great things for us.”

 Gering’s speech program has a long history of success, and Thompson said that speech as an activity has a unique way of helping students find their own voice.